ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 The event organizer wanted to make sure that each attendee was given a fair chance to talk to the recruiters.
 Perhaps they wanted us to talk to all of the recruiters?
 I can’t quite explain how it was done, but after a couple of minutes someone would just be running around telling attendees where to stand or where to sit.

 On the plus side, I landed a few interviews after the event.
-Not entirely sure that the Hacker X event was the reason I landed them, though.
-Because what happened was after I met with some recruiters during “date night”, and after sending (and replying to) thank you emails back and forth, it would all just boil down to a link from their website.
+Not entirely sure if date night was the reason I landed them, though.
+Because what happened was after I met with some recruiters during the Hacker X event, and after sending (and replying to) thank you emails back and forth, it would all just boil down to a link from their website.

 I then read about the vacancy these companies have published online, clicked on a link, filled a form, and everything after that was the usual.
 Wait for a phone call from a number I do not recognize to tell me where to go, when, and what to bring.